 The Rock-It Hope has taken the retro shortboard design and made a foam surfboard out of it.
 The short boards of the 70’s had a lot of volume under the chest, lots of rocker in the front section of the board and a pulled in tail.
 These same design principles have been applied to the Hope making a soft top board that everyone can ride.

 This foam surfboard is one of a kind because it’s a hybrid.
 It has a soft top and hard bottom.
-The soft top is made from a fingerprint textured IXPE foam which means that no wax is required.
+Razzo make their soft top from a fingerprint textured IXPE foam which means that no wax is required.
 The bottom deck is made from bamboo with a resin coating.
 This gives the board a lot of speed.

 In addition to these core features, the board comes with a camera mount at the front, a three fin setup, and a leash.
 With all of the above features this board is one of the cleanest, most durable, and highest performing foam surfboards on the market.